 Plastic covering for your plans

 Just about every construction article will tell you to put something transparent over your plan sheet, then build the plane on top of it.
-Lots of people use plastic food wrap, which is just about the worst thing, or wax paper, which is almost as bad.
-The best thing to use is the clear plastic backing from a roll of Monokote.
+Lots of people use plastic food wrap, which is just about the worst thing, or wax paper, which is a good idea if you’re using cement, but no good if you’re using CA. The best thing to use is the clear plastic backing from a roll of Monokote.
 Of course you’ll have to build a plane first and then cover it, and then you’ll be ready for your next building project.
 This plastic can be used repeatedly.
 I always save the backing from the wing covering on my largest building projects, which are big enough for just about anything I build.

 Put wing sheeting on with the grain going in the correct direction